Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

     - add the background images as you did for the first card
     - make sure that clicking on the cards flips only the card you click on
       - Remember the `event` object?
-      - The data you need is in there!
+      - The data you need if both cards are flipping is in there!

 ### Design Docs

+#### Flip One Card
 ![gif of card flip](../feature-gifs/flip-one-card.gif)